Stranger6667/css-inline/bindings/javascript/README.md

 ### Configuration

-- `inline_style_tags`.
+- `inlineStyleTags`.
 Specifies whether to inline CSS from "style" tags.
 Default: `true`
-- `keep_style_tags`.
+- `keepStyleTags`.
 Specifies whether to keep "style" tags after inlining.
 Default: `false`
-- `keep_link_tags`.
+- `keepLinkTags`.
 Specifies whether to keep "link" tags after inlining.
 Default: `false`
-- `base_url`.
+- `baseUrl`.
 The base URL used to resolve relative URLs.
 If you'd like to load stylesheets from your filesystem, use the `file://` scheme.
 Default: `null`
-- `load_remote_stylesheets`.
+- `loadRemoteStylesheets`.
 Specifies whether remote stylesheets should be loaded.
 Default: `true`
-- `extra_css`.
+- `extraCss`.
 Extra CSS to be inlined.
 Default: `null`
-- `preallocate_node_capacity`. **Advanced**.
+- `preallocateNodeCapacity`. **Advanced**.
 Preallocates capacity for HTML nodes during parsing.
 This can improve performance when you have an estimate of the number of nodes in your HTML document.
 Default: `32`

 You can also skip CSS inlining for an HTML tag by adding the `data-css-inline="ignore"` attribute to it: